kubearmor/KubeArmor/contribution/testing_guide.md

             -raw                       Flag to print messages and logs in a JSON format
             ```

-            Note that you will receive the messages and logs created after the log client runs, meaning that you need to run the log client to get the logs before any policy violations happen.
+            Note that you will see the messages and logs created right after the log client runs, which means that the log client should be ran before any policy violations happen.

 *  Test using the auto-testing framework